 At Leicester, Kevin became the oldest player (at the time) to make his debut for the Club when he came on as a substitute against Leeds United at Elland Road and did a step-over dummy, enabling David Nugent to score.
 When he scored himself against Bournemouth at Vitality Stadium in February 2014, he became, at 40-years-old, the oldest player to ever score for the Foxes.

 Kevin recalled: “I was delighted to get off the mark.
 I then just decided to do the ‘zimmer-frame’ celebration.
 I hadn’t pre-planned this.
 It got talked about an awful lot afterwards.
 I didn’t score as many goals as I would have liked to, but I like to think I contributed in other ways off the pitch, using my experience and knowledge to talk to players.”

 Kevin’s last professional game was the celebratory game on 3 May, 2014 against Doncaster Rovers when the Championship trophy was presented.

-In 2015, Kevin was awarded he Sir Tom Finney Award for Lifetime Achievement.
+In 2015, Kevin, who most recently worked at Stoke City, was awarded he Sir Tom Finney Award for Lifetime Achievement.

 - Share via Facebook